johnivanpuayap/100-days-of-code/Day 44/README.md

 ## Reflection

-Today marked the completion of Day 44 of my 100 Days of Code challenge, which was the last day of the Web Foundation phase.
-The primary focus of this project was to create an improved personal website and deploy it on GitHub Pages.
-I made the decision to use this upgraded version as my temporary portfolio website, with plans to further enhance it as my skills and confidence grow.
+As I reached Day 44 of my 100 Days of Code challenge, a significant chapter came to a close within the Web Foundation phase.
+This marked a pivotal moment where I undertook the task of refining and enhancing my personal website, ultimately deploying it on GitHub Pages.
+The voyage to this accomplishment was not without its challenges, especially in navigating the intricacies of CSS design – an area where I'm still honing my skills.
+Despite the extended duration this endeavor took, I'm pleased with the outcome.
+In fact, I've chosen to elevate this upgraded iteration to serve as my interim portfolio website.
+With time, I intend to cultivate it further, adapting its responsiveness and perhaps even conceiving an entirely new design.

-The process of creating a personal website was truly exhilarating, and achieving this milestone brought a great sense of fulfillment.
-Checking it off my checklist of goals was a rewarding moment for me.
-Afterwards, I decided to end the day a bit early, as I had to review some materials and we also had some other plans.
-However, I'm excited to continue the journey with 56 more days left in the challenge.
-I look forward to the upcoming days and the opportunity to further refine my coding skills and enhance my personal website.
-Stay tuned for more updates as I continue this coding journey!
+The process of crafting a personal website has been a stimulating journey, infusing each step with exhilaration.
+Crossing this milestone off my goals list radiated a profound sense of accomplishment.
+Subsequently, I opted for a slightly shorter day to accommodate some material review and other commitments.
+Yet, the anticipation of the 56 days that remain in this challenge has me brimming with enthusiasm.
+I eagerly anticipate the days ahead, poised to refine my coding prowess and augment my personal website to new heights.
+Stay tuned for more updates as I continue this coding journey!y!

 ## Progress

 - Completed Day 44 of 100 Days of Python
-- Upgraded my Personal Site(https://github.com/johnivanpuayap/johnivanpuayap.github.io) Website
+- Upgraded my Personal Website (https://johnivanpuayap.github.io)